 A student may elect to pay tuition and fees for the fall and spring semesters and 12-week summer session under the installment payment plan (Section 54.007, Texas Education Code).
 A $25.00 fee per semester will be assessed each student who elects to pay by installments.
 Additionally, a late payment fee of $30.00 for delinquent payment will be assessed each time an installment is not paid by the date it is due.

 The University of Texas System

-A concurrent enrollment agreement is in place between The University of Texas at Dallas, The University of Texas at Arlington and The University of Texas Southwestern Medical Branch.
-This agreement allows any student enrolled concurrently between these institutions to receive a waiver of certain fees.
-Students must be enrolled in at least one hour at their home institution to be considered concurrently enrolled.
-Students must apply for concurrent enrollment with The Office of the Registrar in the Student Services Building, first floor customer service area.
+A concurrent enrollment agreement is in place between The University of Texas at Dallas, The University of Texas at Arlington, and The University of Texas Southwestern Medical Branch.
+This agreement allows any student enrolled concurrently between these institutions to receive a waiver of certain fees (Sec.
+54.503(g), Texas Education Code).
+The student must apply for concurrent enrollment with the Office of the Registrar.

 Visiting Student Program